siberfx/iyzipay-laravel/readme.md

-# Iyzipay (by Iyzico) Integration for Laravel
+# iyzipay (by iyzico) Integration for Laravel

-This package is under development and all contributions are welcomed!
+This package is under development.
+All contributions are welcomed!

+You can sign up for an iyzico account at [iyzico.com](https://www.iyzico.com).

 ## Documentation

 See the [wiki](https://github.com/iyzico/iyzipay-laravel/wiki) for full documentation, examples, operational details and other information.

+# Installation

+You can check all required steps for installing the api from [installation wiki page](https://github.com/iyzico/iyzipay-laravel/wiki/Installation)

 ## Roadmap
 * Bill Storage ✓